dCache/dcache-book2/install.md

 > **NOTE**
 >
-> dCache uses Java to parse the configuration files and will search for Java on the system path first; if it is found there, no >further action is needed.
-If Java is not on the system path, the environment variable **JAVA_HOME** defines the location of the >Java installation directory.
-Alternatively, the environment variable **JAVA** can be used to point to the Java executable directly.
+> dCache uses Java to parse the configuration files and will search for Java on the system path first; if it is found there, no further action is needed.
+If Java is not on the system path, the environment variable `JAVA_HOME` defines the location of the Java installation directory.
+Alternatively, the environment variable `JAVA` can be used to point to the Java executable directly.
+>

->If JAVA_HOME or JAVA cannot be defined as global environment variables in the operating system, then they can be defined in >either **/etc/default/dcache** or **/etc/dcache.env**.
-These two files are sourced by the init script and allow JAVA_HOME, JAVA and >dCache_HOME to be defined.
+> If `JAVA_HOME` or `JAVA` cannot be defined as global environment variables in the operating system, then they can be defined in either **/etc/default/dcache** or **/etc/dcache.env**.
+These two files are sourced by the init script and allow `JAVA_HOME`, `JAVA` and `dCache_HOME` to be defined.

 Installing dCache on several nodes
 ----------------------------------